-What is a stroke?
+What is a Stroke?

 Lifestyle changes before and afterwards to minimise the need for medication and prevent a second attack can make a huge difference.

-Stroke rehabilitation certainly improves independence after anybody has suffered a stroke and most people will be able to return home to continue independent living.
-Help is often required however.
-There may be discomfort or pain, limited mobility, a risk of chest infections or urinary infections, emotional changes or even epilepsy.
+Stroke rehabilitation certainly improves independence after anyone has suffered a stroke, and most people will be able to return home to continue independent living.
+Help is often required, however.
+There may be discomfort or pain, limited mobility, a risk of chest infections or urinary infections, emotional changes, or even epilepsy.

 Some degree of depression is understandable as one’s life has changed significantly.
 However the outlook for many is very good, and many people live full and contented lives.
 Caring for someone after a stroke can be challenging but there are several charities that help and Telecare24 Careline Services can prove invaluable.

 They allow sufferers to remain independent in their own homes and still keep in touch with relatives and emergency services 24/7, which is a great relief and reassurance.
 Dr Hilary Jones highly recommended Telecare24 Careline Service for those who live alone and are at high risk of falls.
 They are also useful for people with physical disabilities or just need reassurance that someone is nearby to help if needed.